Cerro Marconi Central (ca. 2380m).

 General description.

-The first to view these peaks were the members of the 1916 Buenos Aires Sociedad Cientifica Alemana expedition, led by Alfredo Kolliker, who during the first ever traverse across the Hielo Continental were able to see the western flank of what later became Cordón Marconi.
-More practical and less eager to celebrate European heroes and sponsors than De Agostini, they named the mountain after its likeliness, calling it Cerro El Cajon (box peak) after the square shape that Marconi Central has when viewed from the west.
+The first to view these peaks were the members of the 1916 Buenos Aires Sociedad Cientifica Alemana expedition, led by Alfred Kölliker, who during the first ever traverse across the Hielo Continental were able to see the western flank of what later became Cordón Marconi.
+More practical and less eager to celebrate European heroes and sponsors than De Agostini, they named the mountain after its likeliness, calling it Cerro El Cajón (box peak) after the square shape that Marconi Central has when viewed from the west.

 The Marconis suffer the same fate that most non-granite peaks succumb to in this area, which is that they receive little to no attention.
-There have been a number of ascents of Marconi Norte, but Marconi Central remains unclimbed and Marconi Sur has but one ascent.
-This happens in the Paine massif as well, where beautiful Paine Grande has only had two ascents in 50 years, while well trodden routes on the North Tower get a handful of repeats per year.
+There have been a number of ascents of Marconi Norte, two ascents of Marconi Central and Marconi Sur has but one ascent.
+This happens in the Paine massif as well, where beautiful Paine Grande has only had three ascents in 60 years, while well trodden routes on the North Tower get a handful of repeats per year.

 Climbing history.